 In terms of a solution, on the one hand, the adoption of cloud-based infrastructure, distributed storage systems, non-relational databases and big data processing technologies have provided an answer for data storage and processing.
-On the other, the development of data science, machine learning and artificial intelligence are providing new ways to analyse data at a larger scale.
+On the other, the development of machine learning, data science and AI (artificial intelligence) are providing new ways to analyse data at a larger scale.

 The emergence of these fields, however, has been accompanied by a significant amount of hype and marketing buzzwords that are unhelpful and cause confusion.
 For that reason, it is necessary to clarify what is meant by data science and why it can provide value.

 One of the primary ways we understand the world is through data.
 Data is a capture of information about an entity or event that has occurred.
 The combining of this information can lead to knowledge about what has happened, which can then be applied into actions.
 This process is illustrated in the data pyramid below.

 Data science is involved in the process of moving up the hierarchy from raw data to insights and wisdom.
 More specifically, data engineering is involved with the lower levels of the hierarchy and data science in the higher.

 The advantage of using data is that it provides a fast and accessible means to gain an understanding of something.
 For example, by comparing the population size of two countries, you can quickly understand which is the bigger country.

 As the saying goes ‘knowledge is power’, therefore, there is a massive demand to examine data effectively and place organisations in a more informed and competitive position.
 In the modern world, almost every aspect of a business is collecting data and doing something with it, including operations, marketing, HR, sales, customer service, IT and accounts.
 Equally, the use of data is not limited to one or two industries.
 It includes, tech, finance, retail, healthcare, education, sports, government, manufacturing, and almost every other industry imaginable.